Bhakti Sharma

 Bhakti Sharma (born 30 November 1989) is an Indian Open water swimmer.

-Sharma is the first Asian woman and the youngest in the world to set a record in open swimming in Antarctic waters.
+She is the first Asian woman and the youngest in the world to set a record in open swimming in Antarctic waters.
 Sharma swam 1.4 mi in 41.14 minutes, at a temperature of 1 C, breaking the record of Lynne Cox (USA) and Lewis Pugh (Great Britain).
 Bhakti Sharma has swum in all the five oceans of the world, besides swimming in or across eight other seas and channels.
 She was awarded the Tenzing Norgay National Adventure Award in 2010.

 On June 22, 2016, A. R. Rahman tweeted to support the crowdfunding campaign started by Sharma on Fueladream.com.

 Early life

 Sharma was born in Mumbai and brought up in Udaipur, Rajasthan.
 She holds a master's degree from Symbiosis School of Media and Communication, Bengaluru in Communications Management, and holds a bachelor's degree in Commerce from Mohan Lal Sukhadia University, Udaipur, Rajasthan.